opendilab/DI-engine-docs/source/env_tutorial/smac.rst

 .._other-3:

-other
+Other
 ====

-lazy initialization
+Lazy initialization
 ------------

 In order to facilitate parallel operations such as environment vectorization, environment instances generally implement lazy initialization, that is, the \ ``__init__``\ method does not initialize the real original environment instance, but only sets relevant parameters and configuration values.
-The concrete original environment instance is initialized when the reset``\ method is used.
+The concrete original environment instance is initialized when the ``reset``\ method is used.

-random seed
+Random seed
 --------

 - There are two parts of random seeds in the environment that need to be set, one is the random seed of the original environment, and the other is the random seed of the random library used by various environment transformations (such as \ ``random``\ , \ ``np.random` `\)